 Algorithms and searching: This is a single 50-minute presentation based on the Battleships activity from CS Unplugged, revised to use Pokémon instead of battleships.
 Students work in pairs to locate each other's Pokémon, first performing a linear search, then a binary search, and, time permitting, a hashed search.
 The concept of algorithm is introduced and formally defined.
 Students learn that some algorithms are more efficient than others, and Big-O notation is introduced briefly.
 The lesson concludes with a discussion of the importance of selecting the correct algorithm.
 Curriculum elements include comparing numbers for equality and inequality, coordinates, algorithms, efficiency of algorithms, and searching.

-Binary numbers: This is a single 50-minute (about) presentation that introduces binary numbers.
+Binary numbers: This is a single presentation of about 50-minutes that introduces binary numbers.
 It was designed for grades 6-10, but has been presented successfully to third-graders.
 The session outline and objectives are included in the teacher notes.
 If I present this, I will furnish a set of binary counting cards for each student, but we ask schools to duplicate the handout.
 I have fun presenting this, and I hope you'll invite me to do so, but I've packaged it into a teachers' kit that will let teachers present it independently with minimal pre-work.

 Boolean Logic: Kat's Cat Checker: This is the logic-only part of the Digital Logic series, condensed to a one-period presentation.
 Katherine, Kat for short, is headed to Hogwarts, and uses logic to specify the ideal cat to take with her.
 This may be best suited to grades 8 to 12.

 Careers in computing: This is a 15- to 50-minute presentation, depending on the time available, in which I discuss a number of careers in the computing field and end by suggesting that students also consider becoming a college professor.